Saturation of algebraic surfaces: Affinisation of saturated surfaces

 \section{Affinisation of saturated surfaces}

-In this section we prove Theorem \ref{thm:intro_sat_implies_proper}, which implies that a saturated surface is proper over its affinisation, provided the latter is non-trivial.
-To do this, we start by recalling the definition of affinisation and its basic properties.
-Next, we prove that a surface is saturated if and only if the boundary of its compactification is a divisor with no negative definite connected components (Proposition \ref{prop:saturation-criterion}, cf.\ \cite[Theorem 2.14]{BodBon5}), and use it to prove the main result (Theorem \ref{thm:proper-surjective}).
-We comment on the surjectivity of the affinisation morphism (Proposition \ref{prop:surjective-2}) and its relation to the Iitaka fibration associated to the boundary divisor (Remark \ref{rem:Iitaka}).
+In this section we prove Theorem \ref{thm:intro_sat_implies_proper}, which implies that a saturated surface is proper over its affinisation provided the latter is non-trivial.
+To do this, we start by recalling some known properties of affinisation (Section \ref{ssec:def_of_aff}) and of the intersection form on singular surfaces (Section \ref{ssec:intersection form}), which are frequently used in the remaining part of the article.
+The proof of Theorem \ref{thm:intro_sat_implies_proper} is given in Section \ref{ssec:prop_of_aff}.
+Next, in Section \ref{ssec:surj_of_aff} we comment that the affinisation morphism from a saturated surface is always surjective (Proposition \ref{prop:surjective-2}) and coincides with the Iitaka fibration associated to the boundary divisor (Remark \ref{rem:Iitaka}).